franc136/Lake-Michigan-Sailing-Passage-Conditions-Analysis-2018-2022/README.md

 5. September ranked second and third highest for average hours/month of ideal wind direction conditions for both buoys.
 6. September randed second and third lowest in days/month of worst wind direction conditions for both buoys.

+The only issue with September is that it ranked second for most Small Craft Advisories/month for both buoys.

 ### September Weekly Conditions Summary

-To take the analysis one step further, once September was identified as the most ideal month for the passage, I analyzed ideal and worst wind direction as well as ideal and worst weather conditions by month.
+To take the analysis one step further, once September was identified as the most ideal month for the passage, I analyzed ideal and worst wind direction conditions as well as ideal and worst weather conditions by month.

 ![September Weekly Conditions](/Images/Sept_Smry.png)